ComaN10/GameHub/README.md

 **License**
 -----------

-This project is licensed under the [MIT License](https://chatgpt.com/c/LICENSE).
+This project is licensed under the [MIT License]

 * * * * *